 There’s nothing worse than having a weird color cast to your video.
 Color temperature is importance because you want the colors in your video to be crisp, clean, and realistic-looking.
 For example, natural-looking skin tones, and colors in nature, that are true to form.

 Before shooting, always adjust your white balance, and although you can fiddle with it while editing, save yourself time and headache by doing it beforehand.
-Check out the tutorial above on how to white balance your camera:
+Check out the video above on how to white balance your camera.
+It’s worth the small amount of time it takes.

 8. Why Is Branding So Important?